-Allergies are caused by an overreaction of the immune system to innocuous substances or allergens, such as pollens, house dust mites, animal dander or venom allergen from insect stings (bees or wasps).
-Allergen immunotherapy works by suppressing the body's reaction to allergies.
+Immunotherapy works by suppressing your body’s reaction to allergies.
+Allergies are caused by an overreaction of the immune system to non-harmful substances (pollens, house dust mites, animal dander etc) or venom allergen from insect stings (bees, wasps etc).

-Allergen immunotherapy is usually given by injections under the skin (subcutaneous immunotherapy).
-The injections are given weekly at the hospital for 2-3 months, followed by every 4-6 weeks for three years.
+- Allergen immunotherapy – given by injections under the skin (also known as subcutaneous immunotherapy) every week for two to three months, followed by every four to six weeks for three years

-Most people respond very well to treatment with a reduction of symptoms and medication use.
-Not every allergic patient may be suitable for allergen immunotherapy and individual assessment is therefore crucial.
+Most people respond very well to treatment, with a reduction of symptoms and medication use.

-Treatment is mainly given for allergic rhinoconjunctivitis (including severe hay fever), and for life-threatening reactions to insect stings.
-Symptomatic treatment may still be required and patients with insect allergies should continue carrying an adrenaline injector device.
+Treatment is mainly given for allergic rhinoconjunctivitis (including severe hay fever) and for life-threatening reactions to insect stings.
+Symptomatic treatment may still be required.

 Find out more about our asthma and allergy services.